-This calculator will work out your total personal tax liability based on your salary and dividends levels for the 2017/18 tax year.
+This calculator will work out your total personal tax liability based on the amount of salary and dividends you received during the 2017/18 tax year.

 Notes and Assumptions